linuxchata/medical-soft/README.md

 - Create a database in SQL Server (installation scripts are location in database folder)
 - Update the connection string in app.config in src/Client folder
 - Build and run the solution

+## Technologies and frameworks used:
+- WPF
+- CommonServiceLocator
+- Unity
+- EntityFramework
+- log4net